chef/chef-web-docs/chef_master/source/chefdk_setup.rst

 =====================================================
-Configuring the ChefDK
+Configuring ChefDK
 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/chefdk_setup.rst>`__

 This guide contains common configuration options used when setting up a new ChefDK installation.
-If you do not have the ChefDK installed, see its  `installation guide </install_dk.html>`__ before proceeding further.
+If you do not have ChefDK installed, see its  `installation guide </install_dk.html>`__ before proceeding further.

 Configure Ruby Environment
 =====================================================